Saturday, March 12, 2016

 It was hurriedly pressed into service by postmaster Sidney Brown after a disastrous night fire in 1953 burned Ochopee's general store and post office.

 The present structure has been in continuous use ever since—as both a post office and ticket station for Trailways bus lines—and still services residents in a three-county area, including deliveries to Seminole and Miccosukee Indians living in the region.
-Daily business often includes requests from tourists and stamp collectors the world over the famed Ochopee postmark.
+Daily business often includes requests from tourists and stamp collectors worldwide for the famed Ochopee postmark.

 The property was acquired by the Wooten Family in 1992.